liuhang123123/flashex-en/bitrader-user-guide/api-setting/api1.md

 4. **Copy API Information**:
    * Carefully copy the API Key, Secret Key, and any other relevant information provided.

-These details are essential for configuring your Bitrader App to interact with the OKX exchange.
+These details are essential for configuring your FlashEX App to interact with the OKX exchange.